irawoodring/343/python-overview/PITCHME.md

 **Python**
 ***

 The *Text Sequence* type is how Python provides functionality for strings.
-These sequences are ```str``` objects comprised of Unicode alues.
+These sequences are ```str``` objects comprised of Unicode values.

 ```str```s are immutable!